We're here to help

 That's certainly one way of looking at it.
 It's difficult to raise much interest in an industry with one of the least positive reputations going.

-But what insurers want has a bearing on your insurance.
+But what your insurer wants has a bearing on your insurance.
 It affects what cover you get and how much you pay for it.
 Knowing what they're after gives you the inside track and helps get you the right insurance at the right price.

 Here's why.